 When you are new to childminding, all of the paperwork and things you need to do can feel overwhelming.
 Some childminders get help at every stage through their councils.
 Others get next to no help at all and this is very much a postcode lottery.
 Even if you get all the paperwork in place, you still need to get parents through the door in order to make money.
 Here are 9 tips to help you get started:

 1) Sign up for our free weekly Childminding Best Practice Newsletters

-Every week we send out short email newsletters containing childminding tips and advice, legislation and childminding related news, free downloadable craft activities and templates, professional development ideas, news on new products and special offers, competitions and more!
+Every week I send out short email newsletters containing childminding tips and advice, legislation and childminding related news, free downloadable craft activities and templates, professional development ideas, news on new products and special offers, competitions and more!
 These newsletters are completely free so are a good way to start to get a feel for things when you are first setting out.

 2) Book mark our ‘Official Document Links’ page

 It can be very confusing to work out which official documents you should be using, especially when you are new to childminding.
 This page has links to all the documents you need, such as the Ofsted Parents Poster which you must display and all the current Safeguarding Documents you must know about.

 We are on Facebook!
 Like and follow us at Kids To Go